jeremiahrose/Puritan/README.md

-# RPi0w-PD
+# Puritan

-## A power-loss resistant, fast boot embedded linux for running Pure Data on the Raspberry Pi Zero W.
+## A corruption resistant, fast boot embedded linux for running Pure Data on the Raspberry Pi Zero W.

 ###### Features:
 - Stripped down Kernel: Boots to Pure Data in about 6 seconds